rizdaprasetya/mt-alt-doc/en/technical-reference/sandbox-test.md

 |Alfamart | Midtrans will generate a dummy Alfamart Payment Code.
 To perform a test transaction, use the [Alfamart Simulator](https://simulator.sandbox.midtrans.com/alfamart/index).|
 |Kioson | Midtrans will generate a dummy Kioson Payment Code.
 To perform a test transaction, use the [Kioson Simulator](https://simulator.sandbox.midtrans.com/kioson/index).|

+**Note on Alfamart:** *If you are unable to find out what to input in `Product Code` field, please contact us via support@midtrans.com with subject: `Sandbox Alfamart Product Code` and mention your Merchant ID.*

 ### Cardless Credit

 |Payment Methods | Description|